Facebook pares ad options, simplifies marketing tools

 Facebook shares have fallen about 15 percent so far this year, compared with the Dow Jones industrial average’s 14 percent rise.

-As part of the changes, marketers will no longer be asked to choose from a list of 27 different ad units.
-Instead, marketers will pick from six or seven objectives, such as driving foot traffic to a real-world store or generating “likes” for a company’s page.
+As part of the changes, Facebook will ask marketers to choose from six or seven, instead of 27, different objectives, such as driving foot traffic to a real-world store or generating “likes” for a company’s page.
+Facebook will then suggest a couple of different ad formats.

 “Offers” ads for product discount coupons, for example, will no longer be a separate category for online merchants.
 Instead, a general ad unit will include the link for a coupon.